energyquantified/eq-python-client/docs/reference/reference.rst

 -----

 **Constants** in ``energyquantified.time``.
-These are the most commonly used time-zones in the European power markets.
+These are the most commonly used timezones in the European power markets.

 .. autodata:: energyquantified.time.UTC
 .. autodata:: energyquantified.time.CET